-Alen is the current COO of WhoWhatWhy, a non-partisan, not-for-profit journalism outlet, and the Executive Director of A Free Bird, an organization providing music and arts courses to youth battling cancer.
-A Fulbright and Teach For America alum, he was recently an MBA/MPA candidate at the Tuck School of Business at Dartmouth and the Harvard Kennedy School, where he was named one of Poets and Quants 100 Best and Brightest MBAs for 2018.
-He formerly helped run a food truck in Hanover, New Hampshire, and was a former White House intern at the National Economic Council.
+Alen is currently a management consultant at the Bridgespan Group a social impact consultancy in Boston, and the Executive Director of Carry the Future.
+A Fulbright and Teach For America alum, he was recently an MBA/MPA candidate at the Tuck School of Business at Dartmouth and the Harvard Kennedy School.
+He formerly helped run a food truck in Hanover, New Hampshire.

 Senior Economic Advisor, British Embassy, Turkey

 Focus area during THO fellowship: Economy and education

 Ipek Ariogul was born and raised in Ankara, the political and bureaucratic heart of Turkey.
 She holds a bachelor’s degree in economics from Bilkent University and was awarded with scholarships during her studies.
 She then pursued an MA in History, specializing in Turkish-American relations.
 While a visiting student at Indiana University and experiencing living in the American Midwest, she wrote her thesis about the US-Turkey relations in the early years of the Cold War.

 Upon her return to Turkey, she started her career as a journalist due to her heightened interest in politics and economy following Turkey’s domestic financial crisis.
 After an intensive training program on journalism at the Ugur Mumcu Investigative Journalism Foundation, she became a correspondent at Hurriyet, one of the most prominent dailies of Turkey.
 She travelled to many countries, reported on breaking news stories and conducted private interviews with leading politicians, civil society stakeholders, local and international businessmen.
 She still sees her experience in the press as invaluable.